Contained Availability Groups on Linux and Containers

 This section is meant to supplement the instructions in the DxOperator Quick Start Guide.

 When performing a new deployment with DxOperator using DxEnterpriseSqlAg, a SQL Server machine key can be pre-seeded to the SQL Server persistent data volume(s) using the method explained below.
-In the example, we will supplement a DxEnterpriseSqlAg deployment named dxesqlag
+In the example, we will supplement a DxEnterpriseSqlAg deployment named dxesqlag.

 -

-Create a secret containing the machine key, following the example in the previous section
+Create a secret containing the machine key, following the example in the previous section - Replace the example machine key with your own.

 kubectl create secret mssql-machinekey-dxesqlag --from-literal=MACHINE_KEY=AQAAAAAAAAAAAAAA4vuOBIOXHEoPE7Jg8RTI7yFM8w5MR/73HjOuZKzarjk=